-Alex Hillman: What is brick stackers.
-Welcome back to a brand new episode of stacking the bricks as always.
-I’m your host, Alex Holman.
-And this is another edition of the tiny MBA podcast tour.
+Alex Hillman: What is up brick stackers!
+Welcome back to a brand-new episode of Stacking the Bricks.
+As always, I’m your host, Alex Hillman and this is another edition of The Tiny MBA Podcast Tour.
 As you may have noticed over the last few episodes, I’ve been visiting with other podcasts all across the internet, talking with entrepreneurs and creative people, just like you.

-One thing that these podcasts all have in common is that the hosts have recently read my new book, the tiny MBA.
-And in each of our conversations, we get a chance to go deeper into their favorite lessons from the book to help you get an even better understanding of how these lessons might be valuable to you.
+One thing that these podcasts all have in common is that the hosts have recently read my new book, The Tiny MBA.
+In each of our conversations, we get a chance to go deeper into their favorite lessons from the book, to help you get an even better understanding of how these lessons might be valuable to you.

-Matthew Arnold: Want to dig in on the, the notion of Flint stoning.
+Matthew Arnold: I want to dig in on the notion of flintstoning.
 Can you explain that for the audience?

-Alex Hillman: If your instinct, when you need to solve a problem is to build it tool to either automate or solve that problem for you instead of cobbled together off the shelf stuff, to make sure the problem even needs solving people will pay to have the problem solved that your thesis on problem can be solved as right.
+Alex Hillman: If your instinct, when you need to solve a problem, is to build a tool to either automate or solve that problem for you, instead of cobbled-together off- the-shelf stuff, to make sure the problem even needs solving, people will pay to have the problem solved, that your thesis on how the problem can be solved is right.
+We call that flintstoning, like the cars that the Flintstones drove.
+There was no motor, it was just feet out the bottom, peddle till you go.

-We call that Flint stoning, like the cars, the Flinstones drove.
-There was no motor.
-It was just feed out the bottom penalty.
-Get go.
-If you haven’t checked it out, make sure you tune into that episode.
-When you’re done listening here, you can find it in the same app, website or directory where you found the one that you’re listening to right now.
+If you haven’t checked it out, make sure you tune into that episode when you’re done listening here.
+You can find it in the same app, website or directory where you found the one that you’re listening to right now.

-So we talk about that in a whole lot more, but I’ll just get straight into it.
-And I hope you really enjoy this in depth conversation I had with Tony.
+So, we talk about that and a whole lot more, but I’ll just get straight into it, and I hope you really enjoy this in-depth conversation I had with Tony.

 Here we go.

 Tony Lopes: It’s super approachable.
-You can pick it up and almost like a calendar type of thing.
-Just read a page a day and kind of reflect on that.
-Or, or if you’re kind of trying to figure out, you know, I’m having some issues in sales, there are definite thoughts on that as well.
-What was your, your biggest hurdle writing this book and, and kind of putting it down and then releasing it.
+You can pick it up and almost-like a calendar type of thing just read a page a day and kind of reflect on that.
+Or, if you’re kind of trying to figure out, , I’m having some issues in sales, there are definite thoughts on that as well.

 Alex Hillman: Well, I think my biggest hurdle was actually at the end there, and that’s something that’s come up a handful of times in the last month or so, as we’ve been sort of wrapping up the design, putting a little bits of fit and finish, getting ready to launch, and then putting the thing out there, and there were sort of two parts to putting it out there.